LuChatri/spreadsheet-crypto/README.md

 	 - primeFactorization - Find the prime factors of a number.
 Suitable for numbers within JavaScript's integer limit of 2^53-1.
 - Other
   - chunk - Break a string into chunks of a given size.
+  - binaryEditDistance - Find number of bit flips or additions to make two strings equivalent.
   - strToBase - Convert a string to a number of any base.
 Suitable for any size of number.
 For very large numbers, pass *n* as a string or Google Sheets will truncate it.